-- 12. City of San Diego (Airport Staff Member) - 13.
-County of San Diego (Airport Staff Member) - 14.
-The United States Military - 15.
-Active Airline Pilot - 16.
-Airline Flight Operations - 17.
-Economic Development/Tourism - 18.
-National Business Aviation Association (NBAA) - (b) Each member shall submit an official letter from their entity indicating their selected membership representative and alternate.
-No member will be allowed to sit at the meeting unless they are identified in the letter. - (c) The President/CEO may also appoint ex-officio (non-voting) members representing: - 1.
+- (b) The President/CEO may also appoint ex-officio (non-voting) members representing: - 1.
 The United States Congress, (or designees) - 2.
 The State of California legislature, (or designee) - 3.
 The County of San Diego Board of Supervisors (or designee) - 4.
 The San Diego City Council (or designees) - 5.
 The FAA, Lindbergh Air Traffic Control Tower - 6.
 The FAA, SoCal TRACON - 7.
+An active airline industry representative - 8.
 An acoustician